-Coach Sheppard has been with Morristown-Beard School as the varsity baseball coach for 25 years.
+Coach Sheppard has been with Morristown-Beard School as the varsity baseball coach for over 25 years.
 John served as the school’s Director of Athletics for ten years (1998-2007).
 During that time he created an athletic handbook, created and organized “Crimson Week” preseason camp, gained the school’s membership into the state athletic association, designed the MB athletic logo, started a lecture series for parents of athletes and coordinated The Athletic Admissions Night with the admissions department.

 One of John’s most rewarding achievements was to facilitate the creation of a girls’ interscholastic hockey program at MBS.
 Currently, John serves as a Wellness instructor and advisor.
 He has also served as Director of Athletics for the middle school as well as an instructor in middle school Geography and American History.